Section 8 notices: a complete guide for landlords and tenants

 The court hearing and possible outcomes

 At the hearing, the judge will review the evidence and decide whether the grounds are made out.
+Possible outcomes include:

-- Outright possession order – Tenant must vacate (usually within 14 days, or up to six weeks if hardship is shown)
+- Outright possession order: tenant must vacate, usually within 14 days, or up to six weeks if hardship is shown

-- Adjournment – For further evidence or due to changing circumstances
+- Adjournment for further evidence or due to changing circumstances

-- Dismissal – If the landlord fails to prove the case
+- Dismissal if the landlord fails to prove the case

 In arrears cases, the court may also issue a money judgment for the unpaid rent, which can be enforced separately.